Country Churchyard Poem by Colin Ian Jeffery

 Country Churchyard

-In an old country churchyard dwells grief
+In country churchyard dwells grief

 Remorseful, sly behind grey stone walls